ConservationInternational/trends.earth/docs/source/for_users/features/unccdreporting.rst

    compare the mean observed value to the maximum for its corresponding unit).

-5. If observed mean NDVI is lower than 50% than the maximum productivity, that pixel is considered potentially degraded for this indicator.
+5. If observed mean NDVI is lower than 50% than the maximum productivity, that pixel is considered potentially degraded for this metric.

 .. image:: ../../../resources/en/documentation/understanding_indicators15/lp_perf_flow.png
    :align: center

-The table below list the datasets available in |trends.earth| to compute the Productivity Performance indicator:
+The table below list the datasets available in |trends.earth| to compute the Productivity Performance metric:

 .. image:: ../../../resources/en/documentation/understanding_indicators15/lp_perf_variables.png
    :align: center

 .. _indicator-15-3-1-combining-indicators:

-Combining Productivity Indicators
+Combining Productivity Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The three productivity sub-indicators are then combined as indicated in the tables below.
+The three productivity metrics are then combined as indicated in the tables below.
 For SDG 15.3.1 reporting, the 3-class indicator is required, but
 |trends.earth| also produces a 5-class one which takes advantage of the
 information provided by State to inform the type of degradation occurring in